 The City of Sunnyvale Parks and Recreation Department completed the Parks of the Future Plan in November 2008.
 The plan states that Sunnyvale has a current park-to-population ratio of 5.5 acres of parkland per 1,000 residents.
 While the plan outlines ways in which the City can achieve a future ratio of 5.3 acres per 1,000 residents, this analysis assumes a more realistic target of maintaining the current park-to-resident ratio in 2020 and 2035.
 This would necessitate 64 more acres of parkland by 2020 and 14 additional acres by 2035.
 This reduction measure assumes a rate of 10 new trees per acre of new parkland.
 This ratio is based on regional averages and observed practices.
 Total emissions reduction includes annual sequestration during a 40-year life cycle of open space vegetation and trees and avoided emissions from the reduction in electricity consumption as a result of direct shading and overall climate cooling.
-This measure assumes a 30-60-10 distribution of 10 arge, medium, and small trees.
+This measure assumes a distribution of 70% deciduous and 30% evergreen trees and a 30-60-10 distribution of large, medium, and small trees.